 Why Was Flash So Popular?

 Flash technologies enabled web developers to easily create and publish Rich Internet Application (RIA) features with minimal coding knowledge.
 Because it was so easy to use, many developers were able to create immersive user experiences that incorporated text, graphics, animation, audio, video, and interactivity.
-In order to create these experiences, Flash uses object-oriented, events based ActionScript language, support for audio and video formats, and vector-based graphics and animations.
-The authoring tools used to develop this content are all proprietary (owned by Adobe) and publish Shockwave Flash files (.swf).
+In order to create these experiences, Flash uses object-oriented, events-based ActionScript language, support for audio and video formats, and vector-based graphics and animations.
+The authoring tools used to develop this content is all proprietary (owned by Adobe) and publish Shockwave Flash files (.swf).
 SWF files require the free Adobe Flash Player browser plugin in order to be accessed.
-Flash was popular with users because it provided consistent performance across desktop browsers, enabled short download times, and supported high quality graphics.
+Flash was popular with users because it provided consistent performance across desktop browsers, enabled short download times, and supported high-quality graphics.

 What About HTML5?

 As just described, there are fundamental differences between how Flash and HTML5 work.
 That being said, there are a couple of additional differences that significantly impact users.
 One is that Flash is known to have frequent crashes across browsers and has some serious security issues.
 This has prompted YouTube to no longer support Flash, and Google to no longer support ads designed with Flash.